roclancy/rosa-redhat-openshift/README.md

 <br />
 2 - Clone this repo <br />
 <br />
-3 - You now change 1 file - the 0-env.sh file <br />
+3 - You now change 1 the 0-env.sh file <br />
 <br />
     - Navigate to the 0-env.sh file and change the variables to your requirement, this is the only change you need to make, as shown in the image below <br />
     <br />